Arbitrarily accurate, nonparametric coarse graining with Markov renewal processes and the Mori-Zwanzig formulation

 This article is organized as follows.
-In Section~\ref{sec:Markov}, we review how we discretize the underlying dynamics\cite{agarwal2020arbitrarily}.
+We summarize our notation in Table~\ref{tab:symbol-definitions}.
+In Section~\ref{sec:Markov}, we review how we discretize the underlying dynamics, following\cite{agarwal2020arbitrarily}.
 In Section~\ref{sec:mz}, we introduce the Mori-Zwanzig equation and explain how we use it to estimate memory kernels nonparametrically from short time simulations.
 We also show how the memory kernels can be used to infer longer time information.
 In Section~\ref{sec:QSD}, we give an outline of our proof that the discretized dynamics converges to a MRP (the proof is in Appendix~\ref{sec:appendix_MR}).
 In Section~\ref{sec:numerics}, we illustrate our method on alanine dipeptide.
-We show that, in spite of choosing a ``bad'' spatial discretization, we can recover accurate dynamics with a relatively small number of memory kernels.
+We show that we can reduce errors arising from ordinary spatial discretization, recovering accurate dynamics with a relatively small number of memory kernels.
 All proofs, including the derivation of the Mori-Zwanzig equation and the proof of convergence to a MRP, are in the Appendix.